Oscarlosg/Portfolio-old-ver/README.md

 Hello!

-thank you for checking my portofolio page!
+thank you for checking my portfolio page!

-It is currently a work in progress and it will be getting big overhauls soon.

-Look forward to seeing it come to life in the future!
+This was my first portfolio page.
+I was thinking of making it private but I decided against it.

+This app will serve as an awesome reminder of how far I have come as a developer.

+If you are reading this, you are a cool person!

 <!--
 **Oscarlosg/Oscarlosg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.